ms optics 28mm f/2.0 apoqualia-g II Review

 I like the bokeh.

 I've had it for a few months now, and the MS Optics 28 2.0 Apoqualia-G II has definitely become a favorite of mine.
-I'm not likely to use it for paid work, but I didn't buy it with that intention.
+I'm not likely to use it for work beyond perhaps some portraiture, but I didn't buy it with that intention.
 It's now my default street lens on account of how easy it is to take everywhere.
 It's attractive, charming in it's diminutiveness, unusual, challenging, and importantly, fun to use.
 28mm is a well-established focal length for street photography, and I enjoy the perspective.
 It sits comfortably between my 40mm and 21mm.

 This is my first review, possibly of anything ever, and I'm starting with this lens because of how sparse user impressions and photographs made with it are.
 Maybe this'll be of some use to anyone on the fence, like I was.
 If you just happen to enjoy reading about user experiences with lenses, I hope you like what you found here.